CivicVision/civicopendata/content/posts/this-week-in-civic-tech-open-data-wk-5.md

 ### TAKEN: How police departments make millions by seizing property

-Anna Lee and Nathaniel Cary and Mike Ellis from The Greenville News spent 2 years reporting and looking at every civil forfeiture in SC.
+Anna Lee and Nathaniel Cary and Mike Ellis from _The Greenville News_ spent 2 years reporting and looking at every civil forfeiture in SC.

 It is a great article, very lengthy and very detailed.
 It has some visualisations in it but they're more hidden.
 You need to click on the dots of the map to see them.

 ![](https://res.cloudinary.com/civicvision/image/upload/v1549185666/civil_forfeiture_sc.png)

-I would have loved if they would include those graphs into the story because they're very powerful.
-And they're very clean as well which makes them easy to read and to understand.
+_I would have loved if they would include those graphs into the story because they're very powerful.
+And they're very clean as well which makes them easy to read and to understand._

-One critique that I have is that the map does not include Attribution where the data/basemap is coming from.
+_One critique that I have is that the map does not include Attribution where the data/basemap is coming from._

 [Article](https://www.greenvilleonline.com/in-depth/news/taken/2019/01/27/civil-forfeiture-south-carolina-police-property-seizures-taken-exclusive-investigation/2457838002)

 ### Cincinatti Heroin Incidents

-Recent work done with Mapbox in Tableau Public by Allan Walker (@AllanWalkerIT) for the Cincy Tabbleau User Group meeting.
+Recent work done with Mapbox in Tableau Public by Allan Walker (@AllanWalkerIT) for the Cincy Tableau User Group meeting.

 It is a really nice starting point to lead a discussion and that seems to be the intend as suggested in their tweets.

 I could not find the source dataset, but they said in that (embedded below) tweet it was using Open Data, so I suspect this would an Open Dataset published by the City of Cincinatti.

 It seems to be data from 2016 - 2019 buit again, no detailed information was provided.

 ![](https://res.cloudinary.com/civicvision/image/upload/v1549185675/cincinatti_heroin_incidents.png)